caissaradev/Galaxy-ConfigTutorial/README.md

 - The more smoothing you have the slower your aim will pull to the enemy.

-- On triggerbot the lower the delay the faster the cheat will shoot for you
+- On triggerbot the lower the delay the faster the cheat will shoot for you.

 Having this in mind you can start making your own config.